Song of Contagion

 Why do some diseases around the world attract media attention and generous funding for effective treatment, while others equally devastating are virtually ignored?
 Is it because they are only found in distant parts of the world, or affect mainly poor or marginalised groups?
 How can this be expressed in musical and dramatic form?

-The project is the brainchild of distinguished epidemiologist Elizabeth Pisani, who approached Tony Haynes with the idea after seeing Undream'd Shores at the Hackney Empire (Tony describes the background on his blog here).
-She suggested they team up to provide an answer to the challenge of how the general public could be made aware of this inequality in our approach to health.
+The project was suggested by distinguished epidemiologist Elizabeth Pisani, who approached Tony Haynes with the idea after seeing Undream'd Shores at the Hackney Empire (Tony describes the background on his blog here).
+Why not team up to provide an answer to the challenge of how the general public could be made aware of this inequality in our approach to health?

-To do this through music, statistics relating to various factors in the profiling of diseases are matched to musical elements (melody, rhythm, tempo and so on).
-Then, with the help of the Grand Union Orchestra and East London’s equally diverse communities (including the GU Youth Orchestra and World Choir), these cold statistics are brought vividly and emotionally to life on stage in a spectacular show.
+To do this through music, her idea was that statistics relating to various factors in the profiling of diseases could be matched to musical elements (melody, rhythm, tempo and so on).
+Then, with the help of the Grand Union Orchestra and other performers from East London’s diverse communities, these cold statistics could be brought vividly and emotionally to life on stage in a spectacular show.

-A launch workshop in spring 2016 was followed by two inaugural music workshops leading in turn to a comprehensive development programme throughout the year.
+A launch workshop in spring 2016 was followed by two inaugural music workshops and a comprehensive development programme throughout the year.
 Full details of performances at Wilton's Music Hall in June are on our Events page.

 For fascinating information on the scientific background of this extraordinary project, go to the Song of Contagion website.